greg-raven/Uncommon-Sense/_drafts/all.md

 Let therefore every man, that, appealing to his own heart, feels the least spark of virtue or freedom there, think that it is an honor which he owes himself, and a duty which he owes his country, to bear arms.
 Thomas Pownhall

-The proverb warns that ‘You should not bite the hand that feeds you.’
+The proverb warns that 'You should not bite the hand that feeds you.'
 But maybe you should if it prevents you from feeding yourself.
 Thomas Szasz

 Be convinced that to be happy means to be free and that to be free means to be brave.
 Therefore do not take lightly the perils of war.
 Thucydides

 The secret of happiness is freedom, and the secret of freedom, courage.
 Thucydides

 Civil libertarians must often remind government officials (and others) that if the First Amendment only protected the expression of popular and agreeable ideas, it would be totally unnecessary since those ideas would never be threatened by our democratic form of government.
-Our society’s commitment to free speech is tested when we encounter the expression of ideas that are disagreeable — or even offensive.
-Timothy Lynch Director of Cato Institute’s Project on Criminal Justice
+Our society's commitment to free speech is tested when we encounter the expression of ideas that are disagreeable --- or even offensive.
+Timothy Lynch Director of Cato Institute's Project on Criminal Justice

 No Gulag, evidently, can deter the advocates of state power from believing in their own virtue and in the morality of the power they exercise.
 We are all Hobbesians now.
 Virtue is presumed to reside in the state.
 Its reliance on compulsion is seen as fulfilling, no undermining, morality.
 Our communicators, oddly employed in the private sector, work tirelessly to ensure that state control is maintained, our taxes stay high, the official message is promoted.
 The people know, and can only know, a tiny fraction of what Leviathan does, and what they know is what these partisans tell them.
 Tom Bethel